-Our main aim has always been to make the best menswear possible; we want to make menswear in a way that is beneficial to the wearer, all those involved in making a garment and our planet.
-This means paying close attention to all of our activities throughout the company and ensuring that environmental and social performance are monitored and continuously improved.
+Our main aim has always been to make the best menswear possible, but also to make menswear in a way that is beneficial to the wearer, all those involved in making a garment, and our planet.
+We do this by paying close attention to all of our activities throughout the company and ensuring that environmental and social performance is monitored and continuously improved.

 The Importance of Fabrics

-One of the most important things we can do to improve environmental and social performance of a garment is to use the right fabric.
 To create enough fabric for just one garment requires significant use of energy, water, chemicals and human-power.
-So, managing this to ensure energy, water and chemical input is minimised whilst human-power is cared for, is crucial to positive environmental and social performance
+So, managing this to ensure energy, water and chemical input is minimised whilst human-power is cared for, is crucial to positive environmental and social performance.

 By using organically grown cotton you eliminate the use of harmful insecticides, thereby increasing welfare for the growers and handlers of raw-state cotton.
-The carbon footprint is reduced through increased soil fertility and elimination of greenhouse gases caused by the application non-organic insecticides and fertilisers.
+The carbon footprint is reduced through increased soil fertility and elimination of greenhouse gases caused by the application of non-organic insecticides and fertilisers.
 Furthermore, less water is needed, not only through irrigation but also through eradicating water involved in creating non-organic inputs such as synthetic insecticides and fertilisers.
-Water use is subject to growing regions, but rain fed crops are more commonplace with organic cotton and once the water has been used it will not contaminate sources and can be used again in a productive and safe way.

-Wool is one the oldest fibres used for clothing and it still has a prominent place in the world of menswear and the fashion industry as a whole.
+Wool is one the oldest fibres used for clothing.
 Good quality wool keeps you warm, is comfortable and long lasting.
-Wool does have a moderate environmental impact if you only look at the preliminary stages of its lifecycle such as breeding and processing.
-However, if the wool is of good quality, in most instances this is offset throughout the garments lifecycle, due to reduced washing requirements and its longevity.
+Wool does have a moderate environmental impact if you only look at the preliminary stages of its lifecycle, such as breeding and processing.
+However, if the wool is of good quality, in most instances this is offset throughout the garment's lifecycle, due to reduced washing requirements and its longevity.

-Linen is another fibre which has been used for centuries and is known for its soft, breathable qualities.
+Linen has been used for centuries and is known for its soft, breathable qualities.
 It has a low environmental impact due to its low water and insecticide requirements.
 This makes it a great option for summer clothing for practical and environmental reasons.
 Linen plays a key part of our spring and summer collections for these very reasons…. plus the fact it looks great.